TACC/pvOSPRay/README.md

 pvOSPRay <a href="https://tacc.github.io/pvOSPRay/">https://tacc.github.io/pvOSPRay</a>
 ======
 <h2>About</h2>
 pvOSPRay is a ParaView plugin which creates a custom view using vtkOSPRay for rendering.
-Currently tested using ParaView 4.1.0 on linux using ICC.
+The current version uses ParaView 4.3.0 on linux using ICC.

 <h2>Using Existing modules on Stampede and Maverick</h2>
 <p>modules are provided for running on TACC's Stampede and Maverick clusters.
 A system wide release is planned, but for now module files must of custom loaded with the below instructions.